-Toor dal is a popular lentil made very commonly in Indian cuisine.
-Toor dal is an easy one-pot dish made by pressure cooking it unsoaked in the instant pot.
+Toor dal also known as tuvar dal or arhar dal is a popular lentil made very commonly in Indian cuisine.
+This toor dal recipe is an easy one-pot dish made by pressure cooking it unsoaked in the instant pot.
 Toor dal also stores well and can be cooked plain in bulk for meal planning.

-Toor dal is split pigeon peas.
+Toor dal or arhar dal is split pigeon peas.
 It is the basic ingredient to make yellow dal tadka.
 Split pigeon peas lentil curry is the most common preparation compared to all other types of dals in Indian cuisine.

-Depending on the preference, you can add more water to adjust it to the desired consistency.
+Depending on your preference, you can add more water to adjust it to the desired consistency.
 For garnishing, top the dal with cilantro and lime juice while serving.

 Is toor dal gluten-free?

 Toor dal is a lentil and just like other lentils, it is gluten-free.
 If you use oil for tempering, it is also vegan.

 What is toor dal water ratio in Instant Pot?

 Unsoaked toor dal can be cooked in the instant pot with a ratio of 1:3 of dal to water.
 You can always adjust the consistency later if needed.
 If you add too much water then it will take longer for the instant pot to come to pressure.